vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 We begin by examining ``k-means`` clustering, which partitions the data into k clusters.

 We can use an elbow curve to find a suitable number of clusters.
-We can then add more clusters then the amount suggested by the ``elbow`` curve to create clusters mainly composed of anomalies.
+We can then add more clusters then the amount suggested by the :py:func:`~verticapy.machine_learning.model_selection.elbow` curve to create clusters mainly composed of anomalies.
 Clusters with relatively fewer elements can then be investigated by an expert to label the anomalies.

 From there, we perform the following procedure: